AseasRoa/paintor/docs/v1/templates/template-tree-elements.md

 ## Destructuring

-If you don't like the `$.` prefix, you can use the [destructuring assignment](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
+If you don't like the `x.` prefix, you can use the [destructuring assignment](https://developer.mozilla.org/docs/Web/JavaScript/Reference/Operators/Destructuring_assignment)
 syntax: